 Luckily for us, for meditation’s sake we only need to concern ourselves with about 11/28 of the governing vessel acupuncture points As a novice meditator I made my first real gains by reading Mantak Chia’s Awaken Healing Energy Through The Tao.
 I worked around the points of the back channel which I will share below, concentrating on each point independently.

 When I clearly meditated on each point and had a sense of where they were, they eventually connected and I could move energy around the microcosmic orbit.
+I wrote a separate essay on the microcosmic orbit here.

 1 – Dan Tien – Sea of Chi entered through Shen Que – Spirit tower – the Umbilicus-Belly Button Point